hummat/hummat.github.io/_posts/2020-06-08-conferences.md

 ### October 25 - 29: IROS
 #### Paper submission deadline: March 1<div class="date">Acceptance rate: 45.6%</div>

 The _International Conference on Intelligent Robots and Systems_, similarly to ICML and NeurIPS in machine learning, competes with ICRA for the distinction of _"most prestigious conference in its field"_ .
-Held annually, in 2020 it will take place in Paris (France) from May 31 to August 31.
+It is held annually and with its 2020 incarnation taking place in Las Vegas (USA) from October 25th to 29th.

 It _"provides an international forum for world-wide robotics community to explore the frontier of science and technology in intelligent robots and smart machines"_.